sevalab-iitt/SEVAutobot-1/Hardware_specifications.md

 | End-effector | Gripper with its own dedicated close-range camera |
 | Control | Serial bus servos, each with its own addressable ID |

-**💡 Why 6 DOF matters:** 3 DOF position the gripper anywhere in 3D space; the other 3 DOF orient it at any angle — together they let the arm approach an object from an arbitrary angle, not just straight-on.
+**Why 6 DOF matters:** 3 DOF position the gripper anywhere in 3D space; the other 3 DOF orient it at any angle — together they let the arm approach an object from an arbitrary angle, not just straight-on.

 ---